Early 1993 and the pilot of a new science fiction series hits the air.

 While the basic premise of the pilots to both Babylon 5 and Deep Space Nine are uncannily similar, and both space-bound series would go on to be remembered for the ongoing plot arcs that developed through their later seasons, it's to Babylon 5's credit that such a structure was intended from the outset.

-Despite being well made, and also well received, what eventually became Season 1 would see a number of changes from the rather pedestrian pilot.
-Lyta Alexander (Patricia Tallman) was replaced by Talia Winters (Andrea Thompson) — another telepath.
-The wooden Dr Kyle was replaced by Dr Stephen Franklin (Richard Biggs), and Laurel Takashima was replaced by Lt Commander Susan Ivanova (Claudia Christian.
-New additions to the cast included aides for each of the ambassadors in the forms of the Minbari Lennier (Bill Mumy from Lost in Space), the Centauri Vir Cotto (Stephen Furst), and the Narn Na'Toth (Caitlin Brown).
+Despite being well made, and also well received, a number of changes were to be implemented in time for Season 1.
+Lyta Alexander was replaced by Talia Winters (Andrea Thompson) — another telepath.
+The wooden Dr Kyle was replaced by Dr Stephen Franklin (Richard Biggs), and Laurel Takashima was replaced by Lt Commander Susan Ivanova (Claudia Christian).
+New aides for each of the ambassadors wre alos introduced: Lennier would be Ambassador Delenn's new assistant; the bumbling Vir Cotto (Stephen Furst) would be assigned to Londo Mollari; with Na'Toth (Caitlin Brown) joining G'Kar as part of the Narn delegation.

-Unlike the various other space-based series of the time such as Star Trek: The Next Generation and Star Trek: Deep Space Nine, the space battles and shots of the Babylon 5 station itself were to be completely CGI creations.
+One notable aspect of the series was that, from the outset, the space battles and shots of the Babylon 5 station itself were to be completely CGI creations.
 This was the first time that computer generated graphics would be used in such an extensive way on a weekly sci-fi drama series, and added greatly to the distinctive look of the show.
+More importantly, this approach helped to make the show more affordable.
+While contemporaries such as Star Trek: The Next Generation and Star Trek: Deep Space Nine were spending vast sums on building physical models, and then filming them, Babylon 5's universe existed solely in a computer, enabling the "models" to be re-rendered and re-animated as and when required.

 Over the course of the next few seasons the number of scripts written by J Michael Straczynski would increase greatly.
-In fact, over the course of the final three of Babylon 5's five seasons he was to write all but one episode, Season 5's Day of the Dead which was scripted by Neil Gaiman.
-And in writing such a high proportion of the stories, he was able to closely follow the story arcs which he had planned way in advance of The Gathering ever making it to production.
-As luck would have it, these plans would also include enough leeway to accomodate changes in the cast...
+In fact, during Babylon 5's final three seasons he was to write all but one of the sixty-six episodes.
+And in writing such a high proportion of the stories, he was able to closely follow the story arcs which he had planned out way in advance of The Gathering going into production.
+As luck would have it, these plans also included enough leeway to accomodate changes in the cast...

 Seasons 2 and 3 saw the number of Shadow episodes increasing greatly, and a major arc within Season 3 saw Babylon 5 declaring its independence and breaking away from the increasingly totalitarian and isolationist regime on Earth.